alieegemn/prisonscript/README.md

 })

 local Getkey = Tabs.KeySys:AddButton({
-		Title = "Get Key For Freemium",
+		Title = "Get Key For Premmium",
-		Description = "Get Key here paste in to your browser it tooks 3 steps its keysystem", Callback = function()
+		Description = "Get Key here paste in to your browser it worth bec it will be more paid scripts and it will took longer to do checkpoints in future", Callback = function()
 				setclipboard("hackmanhub.pages.dev")
 		end